 NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
-Federal grants includes Pell grants and other federal grants.
-Any loans includes federal loans and other loans awarded to students.
-Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
+Federal grants include Federal Pell grants and other federal grants.
+Any loans include federal loans and other loans awarded to students.
+Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.